apigee/apigeecli/README.md

 ## Generating API Proxies from OpenAPI Specs

 apigeecli allows the user to generate Apigee API Proxy bundles from an OpenAPI spec (only 3.0.x supported).
 The Apigee control plane does not support custom formats (ex: uuid).
-If you spec contains custom formats, consider the following flags
+If you spec contains custom formats, consider the following flags:

+* `--add-cors=true`: Add a CORS policy
 * `--formatValidation=false`: this disables validation for custom formats.
 * `--skip-policy=false`: By default the OAS policy is added to the proxy (to validate API requests).
 By setting this to false, schema validation is not enabled and the control plane will not reject the bundle due to custom formats.